 10) Can Electric Art pictures be used in other Countries?

 Yes they can - however a different AC wall adaptor may be required.
 Different countries often have slightly different electric voltages and mechanical (plug) standards which the AC wall adaptor must be designed to match.
 The U.S., Canada and Mexico, for instance, generally operate at 120v and use the same style wall plug combination.
 Most Countries In Europe use a different voltage and wall plug scheme.
 England however uses its own special format which is different from the rest of Europe.
 Australia and Japan also have their own individual formats.
-In summary, Electric Art pictures will work anywhere - the customer just has to have the right AC wall adaptor.
-Electric Art is generally able to supply the correct AC Adaptor for each country.
+In summary, Electric Art pictures will work anywhere - the customer must just have the right AC wall adaptor.
+Please contact us for further details.

 11) Can I order an Electric Art picture and have it shipped to a third person?

 People often wish to purchase Electric Art pictures and have them sent as gifts to Friends or Family.
 These types of orders are called "Drop Ship" orders and your Electric Art dealer should be able to accommodate such a request.
-If your dealer is unable to arrange a drop ship order then please contact Electric Art by email at firstname.lastname@example.org.
+If your dealer is unable to arrange a drop ship order then please contact us for assistance.

-How can I have an Electric Art picture shipped to a location outside the
+12) How can I have an Electric Art picture shipped to a location outside the.......United.States?

 Electric Art can often ship directly to a person located outside the United States.
-Shipping rates can vary from country to country.
-Please contact Electric Art by email for details at: email@example.com.
+Shipping rates vary from country to country.
+Please send us an inquiry through our contact page for a shipping cost quote.

-14) Troubleshooting Tips; When pictures don't light up properly the following .......information will be useful:
+13) Troubleshooting Tips; When pictures don't light up properly the following information will be useful:

-these suggestions when the picture does not light up at all
+Try these suggestions when your picture does not light up at all (NO LIGHTS WHATSOEVER):

 A) Generally, the cause is because the picture is not getting power for some reason.
 Check to make sure the adaptor is plugged into a wall socket that is a working 110v electrical outlet - and also that the adaptor is firmly plugged in to the jack on the back of the picture.
 If the adaptor has a built in Dimmer control, make sure the slide switch is not in the OFF position or one of the low power positions.